One Piece Manga Chapter 860 Recap Online English Spoilers: Jinbei’s Crew Prepares To Escape, While Guests Arrive For The Big Wedding – Will Commander Dogtooth Foil Assassination Plot?

 [Warning: One Piece manga Chapter 860 spoilers/recap ahead]

-In the previous chapter of One Piece manga, Fire Tank Captain and criminal mastermind, Capone ‘Gang’ Bege, had outlined a carefully planned plot to assassinate Big Mom and rescue the Vinsmoke clan.
-The main goals of the assassination plot involved getting into the wedding venue undetected, breaking Mother Caramel photo, killing Big Mom with “Deadly Poison Gas Bullet, the KX Launcher,” and escaping the Whole Cake Chateau through Brulee’s Magic Mirror World.
+In the previous chapter of One Piece manga, Fire Tank Captain and criminal mastermind Capone “Gang” Bege had outlined a carefully planned plot to assassinate Big Mom and rescue the Vinsmoke clan.
+The main goals of the assassination plot involved getting into the wedding venue undetected, breaking Mother Caramel’s photo, killing Big Mom with “Deadly Poison Gas Bullet, the KX Launcher,” and escaping the Whole Cake Chateau through Brulee’s Magic Mirror World.
 Incidentally, the team has all the prerequisites.

 Secret chapter 859!! pic.twitter.com/WYZC6kRIU1